Kiran-kata/meeting-agent/README.md

 # Meeting Agent 🤖

-An intelligent AI-powered meeting assistant that captures real-time audio, detects questions, extracts screen content, and generates comprehensive meeting summaries.
+An intelligent AI-powered meeting assistant that captures real-time audio, detects questions, extracts screen content, and generates comprehensive meeting summaries using **Google Gemini API**.

 ## Features ✨

 - **Real-time Audio Capture** - Listen to both meeting audio and your microphone
-- **Smart Transcription** - Use OpenAI's Whisper for accurate speech-to-text
+- **Smart Transcription** - Use Gemini's audio-to-text for accurate speech recognition
 - **Intelligent Q&A** - Automatically detect questions and get AI-powered answers
-- **Screen Analysis** - Capture and OCR text from your screen
+- **Screen Analysis** - Capture and OCR text from your screen with Gemini vision
 - **PDF Search** - Index and search through reference documents
 - **Meeting Summaries** - Generate structured summaries with action items
 - **Always-on-Top Overlay** - Draggable, transparent overlay window to see behind it